manikantamaka/Manikanta-DataScience-Portfolio/README.md

 .In this python project, we are going to build a chatbot using deep learning techniques.
 The chatbot will be trained on dataset which contains categories(intents) pattern and resposes. we use a special reccuent neural network (LSTM) to classify which category the user's message belongs to and then we will give a random resonse from the list of reponses.

 ## [Project5: Deploying Machine Learning Models into Heroku Platform using Streamlit : Project Overview](https://github.com/manikantamaka/deployment-using-Streamlit-in-heroku)
-.Took some random Datset.
+.Took some random Datset
+.Did Modelling
-.Did Modelling. .saved in pickle.
+.saved in pickle
-.Built web application using Streamlit.
+.Built web application using Streamlit

 #### Download Heroku in your Windows/Mac systems:
-.Create Account.
+.Create Account
-.Connect your Github repository to Heroku.
+.Connect your Github repository to Heroku
-.Select Automatic/Manual.
+.Select Automatic/Manual
-.Run the command .
+.Run the command